Birth of the legend

 We have faced Arsenal four times in top-flight matches on this day in history, without securing victory.

 1905 - We lost 3-1 at Woolwich Arsenal with Bobby Robinson bagging our consolation, and Sam Raybould missing a penalty in our first game of the season.
 Jack Parkinson broke his wrist in this match, keeping him out of the side for six months.
 We finished the game with nine men after Billy Dunlop twisted his knee.
 Tim Coleman netted the first of his nine goals against the reds, with ex-red Charles Satterthwaite and Jimmy Blair also on the scoresheet.

-1911 - We returned to the Manor Ground for another season opener, when John McConnell scored his first reds goal with Samual Gilligan also netting as we left with a 2-2 draw.
+1911 - We returned to the Manor Ground for another season opener, when John McConnell scored his only reds goal with Samual Gilligan also netting as we left with a 2-2 draw.

 1922 - We lost 1-0 to Arsenal at Highbury, thanks to an Arthur Hutchins penalty.